MTrab/landroid_cloud/README.md

 landroid_cloud.home
 landroid_cloud.pause
-landroid_cloud.configure (can be used to set rain delay and time extension)
+landroid_cloud.configure (can be used to set rain delay and time extension) landroid_cloud.partymode (if a partymode capable device was found) landroid_cloud.setzone landroid_cloud.lock landroid_cloud.unlock landroid_cloud.restart
 ```

-You can simply add these to your Lovelace setup by adding an entity card.
-A recommended Lovelace layout is being considered for a future release.
+You can simply add these to your Lovelace setup by adding an entity card or using [Barma-lej halandroid package](https://github.com/Barma-lej/halandroid)

 ### Known bugs